How is PPD Diagnosed?

-Once the initial signs and symptoms of postpartum depression appear, contact a physician as soon as possible.
+Once the initial signs and symptoms of postpartum depression appear, contact a physician immediately.
 The doctor will inquire about the different signs and symptoms, so your documentation will be helpful here.

-Doctors will look at past medical history, such as a history of mental illness, depression or anxiety.
+Doctors will look at past medical histories, such as a history of mental illness, depression, or anxiety.
 They will also likely look into family medical history, including a history of mental illness within the family.

 Testing for Other Medical Conditions

-Because the symptoms of postpartum depression are so broad, doctors will want to ensure that symptoms like depression, irritability, anxiety and fatigue are not the result of a thyroid dysfunction.
+Because the symptoms of postpartum depression are so broad, doctors will want to ensure that symptoms like depression, irritability, anxiety and fatigue do not result from a thyroid dysfunction.

 After childbirth, many women develop an underactive thyroid condition called postpartum thyroiditis.
-This condition causes similar symptoms to postpartum depression and include anxiety, fatigue, irritability and inability to concentrate.
+This condition causes similar symptoms to postpartum depression and includes anxiety, fatigue, irritability, and inability to concentrate.

-Doctors may perform a blood test to determine if a thyroid condition is the underlying cause of the postpartum depression symptoms.
-Doctors may also look for other medical conditions such as a vitamin deficiency, malnutrition or other ailments that can cause depression, anxiety and fatigue.
+Doctors may perform a blood test to determine if a thyroid condition is the underlying cause of postpartum depression symptoms.
+Doctors may also look for other medical conditions, such as vitamin deficiency, malnutrition, or other ailments that can cause depression, anxiety, and fatigue.

-Once the doctors have ruled out other medical conditions, they are able to move toward reaching a postpartum depression diagnosis.
+Once the doctors have ruled out other medical conditions, they can move toward reaching a postpartum depression diagnosis.